Special Issue "Personalized Medicine in Otolaryngology and Head and Neck Surgery"

 Special Issue Editors

-1. Division of Laryngology and Bronchoesophagology, Department of Otolaryngology-Head & Neck surgery, EpiCURA Hospital, Faculty of Medicine and Pharmacy, Research Institute for Health Sciences and Technology, University of Mons, Mons, Belgium
+1. Department of Anatomy and Experimental Oncology, Mons School of Medicine, UMONS Research Institute for Health Sciences and Technology, University of Mons (UMons), Mons, Belgium

 Special Issues, Collections and Topics in MDPI journals